Hugo Friedhofer

-Hugo Wilhelm Friedhofer (May 3, 1901 – May 17, 1981) was an American composer and cellist best known for his motion picture scores.
+Hugo Wilhelm Friedhofer (May 3, 1901 – May 17, 1981) was an American composer and cellist, known for his film scores.
+He won an Academy Award for Best Original Score for The Best Years of Our Lives (1946), out of nine total nominations.

 Biography

 Hugo Wilhelm Friedhofer was born in San Francisco, California, United States.
 His father, Paul, was a cellist trained in Dresden, Germany; his mother, Eva König, was born in Germany.

 Friedhofer began playing cello at the age of 13.
 After taking lessons in harmony and counterpoint at University of California, Berkeley, he was employed as a cellist for the People's Symphony Orchestra.

 In 1929, he relocated to Hollywood, where he performed as a musician for Fox Studios productions such as Sunny Side Up (1929) and Grand Canary (1934).
 Later, he was hired as an orchestrator for Warner Bros. and worked on more than 50 films for the studio.
 While at Warners he was largely assigned to work with Max Steiner and, because he could speak German, Erich Wolfgang Korngold.
 Steiner, in particular, relied on Friedhofer's skill in turning his sketches into a full orchestral score.

 In 1937, Friedhofer composed his first full-length film score, The Adventures of Marco Polo.
 Though he was still employed as an orchestrator through the 1930s and into the 1940s, he gradually received more assignments as a composer.
 In 1942, he composed the score for the film Chetniks!
 The Fighting Guerrillas.

 In 1946, Friedhofer was hired to compose the score for the 1946 William Wyler directed film, The Best Years of Our Lives, which earned him an Oscar for Best Original Score at the 1947 Academy Awards, beating Bernard Herrmann, Miklós Rózsa, William Walton and Franz Waxman.
 A new recording of the score, released in 1979 by Entr'acte Recording Society, was favorably received at the time.